First of all: Happy New Year! I hope you all had a great celebration ringing in the new year.

 Whipped coconut cream, if desired, for garnish (I used the recipe from Naturally Sweet & Gluten-Free)

 Place all ingredients in a high-powered blender (see directions for regular blender, below) and blend until very smooth.
 Transfer to a small pot and heat over medium-low heat, stirring frequently to prevent scorching, until warmed through.
 It will thicken as it heats up.

 Pour into a mug and top with whipped cream if desired.
 Serves two.
 Store, covered in the refrigerator, up to 3 days.
 Reheat as above or consume cold.

 Conventional blender method: Grind chia seeds in a coffee grinder or spice mill until powdered.
 Add to blender jug with remaining ingredients and blend until smooth.
 Transfer to a small pot and continue as above.

-Suitable for: ACD All stages; sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, yeast-free, vegan, low glycemic.
+Suitable for: ACD all stages; refined sugar-free, grain-free, gluten-free, dairy-free, egg free, soy-free, corn-free, yeast-free, vegan.

 Disclosure: Links in this post may be affiliate links.
 If you choose to purchase using those links, at no cost to you, I will receive a small percentage of the sale.